Will Smith Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels' 4.31 team ERA ranks 17th among all MLB pitching staffs.
+- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.39).

-- Angels pitchers combine to allow 96 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Angels pitchers combine to rank 15th in baseball in home runs given up (101 total, 1.1 per game).

-- His last time out came on Saturday against the Arizona Diamondbacks, when the righty threw six innings, surrendering five earned runs while giving up three hits.
+- The left-hander last appeared on Sunday against the Arizona Diamondbacks, when he threw six innings, allowing two earned runs while giving up three hits.

-- The 27-year-old has an ERA of 4.29, with 9 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .230 against him.
+- The 24-year-old has a 3.72 ERA and 11.3 strikeouts per nine innings in 15 games this season, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.